 - Select spots to survey within the areas you defined above.
 Homeowner complaints can also be used as starting points for your survey.

 - Decide if the area is worth protecting.
 Residential areas and city parks would qualify as high priority, an industrial zone would not.

-- Wait until the leaves have fallen before taking surveys to predict the amount of damage the gypsy moth could do the following summer.
+- Wait until the leaves have fallen before taking surveys to predict the amount of damage that Lymantria dispar could do the following summer.

-- Consider planting trees that the gypsy moth doesn’t like to reduce the amount of defoliation in town.
+- Consider planting trees that Lymantria dispar doesn’t like to reduce the amount of defoliation in town.
 View a list of favored and avoided trees.

-- Gypsy moth will repeatedly defoliate oaks, crabapples, birch, willow, mountain-ash, and lindens.
+- Lymantria dispar will repeatedly defoliate oaks, crabapples, birch, willow, mountain-ash, and lindens.
 Avoid planting these species in solid groups.

 - Maintain the health of trees.
 A vigorous tree can survive defoliation where a weak tree may die or succumb to secondary pests like boring beetles or root rot.
 Watering, mulching, and avoiding root compaction or damage can be very important!

 Encourage homeowners to police their own trees.
 Mechanical control can reduce the number of Lymantria dispar caterpillars on trees whose canopies are separate, as in many residential settings.
 Removing egg masses and destroying them, sticky bands and burlap bands are all helpful in reducing moderate to high populations of the pest on specific trees.
 This activity also has the important benefit of helping people feel more in control of the situation reducing the anxiety that can cause people to use dangerous means to reduce the number of caterpillars.